Next-Latent Prediction Transformers Learn Compact World Models: Discussions

-\paragraph{Expressivity of the Recurrence.} Modern state-space models (SSMs), such as S4 and Mamba, implement efficient linear recurrent updates in their hidden states, offering long-range dependency modeling while remaining highly parallelizable~\citep{gu2022efficientlymodelinglongsequences,gu2024mambalineartimesequencemodeling}.
-In contrast to SSMs, the latent dynamics model $p_\psi$ in NextLat can express either linear or nonlinear transitions, depending on the choice of model architecture.
+\paragraph{Expressivity of the Recurrence.} Modern state-space models (SSMs), such as S4 and Mamba, implement efficient linear recurrent updates while remaining highly parallelizable~\citep{gu2022efficientlymodelinglongsequences,gu2024mambalineartimesequencemodeling}.
+In contrast to SSMs, the latent dynamics model $p_\psi$ in NextLat can express nonlinear transitions.
 Moreover, NextLat does not explicitly perform recurrence in the forward computation.
-Instead, recurrent-like dynamics emerge implicitly through one-step or multi-step unrolling of the latent dynamics model and aligning successive hidden states via regression.
-This setup allows NextLat to induce structured temporal consistency within the latent space without changing the transformer’s architecture.
+Instead, recurrent-like dynamics emerge implicitly through one-step or multi-step unrolling of the $p_\psi$ and aligning successive hidden states via regression.
+This induces temporal consistency within the latent space without altering the transformer architecture.
 However, it is important to note that NextLat modifies the learned representations, not the underlying circuit complexity.
-The overall computational expressivity of a transformer trained with NextLat remains bounded by that of the transformer itself, that is, by the TC$^0$ class of constant-depth threshold circuits, which upper-bounds the formal languages recognizable by fixed-depth transformers \citep{merrill2022saturated}.
+The overall computational expressivity of the fixed-depth transformer trained with NextLat remains bounded by that of constant-depth threshold circuits, i.e., within the TC$^0$ complexity class \citep{merrill2022saturated}.
+However, earlier results in \cref{fig:a5_length_gen} question whether the co-trained latent dynamics model (RNN) is subject to the same $\text{TC}^0$ limitations.

 \paragraph{Hybrids Attention Models.} NextLat differs fundamentally from hybrid Transformer–SSM architectures~\citep{park2024mambalearnlearncomparative,lieber2024jambahybridtransformermambalanguage,ren2025sambasimplehybridstate}, which explicitly interleave SSM and attention layers.
 NextLat requires no architectural changes and operates purely as an auxiliary training objective on the model’s latent representations.
 As such, it is broadly compatible with diverse sequence-modeling architectures.
 In fact, NextLat could complement hybrid models by encouraging compression and consistency in the residual attention pathways that fall outside the SSM’s recurrent structure, potentially improving representation efficiency and generalization.